Figueras and Dalí

 At seven I wanted to be Napoleon.

-And my ambition has been growing steadily ever since
+And my ambition has been growing steadily ever since"

-Surrealist painter Salvador Domingo Felipe Jacinto Dalí I Domènech, 1st Marqués de Dalí de Púbol, was born in Figueras in 1904 and died nearby in 1989.
+The Spanish Catalan Surrealist painter Salvador Domingo Felipe Jacinto Dalí I Domènech, 1st Marqués de Dalí de Púbol, was born in Figueras in 1904 and died nearby in 1989.
 He is actually buried in a crypt under the stage of his Theatre-Musuem in Figueres.

 Our destination was in fact the Theatre-Musuem in Figueres.
 The full name is "Treatre-Museu Gala Salvador Dalí", and references Gala, his wife and life-long muse.
 Here we can see the so-called Torre Galatea, re-named after Dalí deceased wife, and where he then lived from 1983 until his death in 1989.
 Crimson and yellow, are the colours of the Catalan flag.

-í was a child, and he had his first exhibition in the lobby at the age of 15.
+Originally the building was a theatre when Dalí was a child, and he had his first exhibition in the lobby at the age of 15.
 So a precocious, but spoilt, child (Dalí readily admitted he was totally spoilt by his parents).
 Dalí once said "I started calling myself a genius to impress people, and ended up being one".

-Spanish Civil War, it was rebuilt by Dalí as a museum dedicated to his art.
+After the theatre was bombed during the Spanish Civil War, it was rebuilt by Dalí as a museum dedicated to his art.
 Today it houses the single largest and most diverse collection of works by the artist.
 In fact I understand that Dalí called the museum the largest surrealist object in the world.

 Above we have some of the most important surrealists active in Paris in 1933.
 From left to right: Tristan Tzara, Paul Éluard, André Breton, Hans Arp, Salvador Dalí, Yves Tanguy, Max Ernst, René Crevel and Man Ray.

-í is probably the best known Surrealist painter of the 20th century.
+Dalí is probably the best known Surrealist painter of the 20th century.
 Originally he was hailed as a talented genius and presented as the "poster boy" for Surrealism, but later he was shunned as being too eccentric and self-absorbed.
 As Dalí once said "The thermometer of success is merely the jealousy of the malcontents".

-We are all hungry and thirsty for concrete images.
+"We are all hungry and thirsty for concrete images.

-Abstract art will have been good for one thing: to restore its exact virginity to figurative art
+Abstract art will have been good for one thing: to restore its exact virginity to figurative art"

-When the museum first opened in September 1974 it rapidly became very popular, but was said to have been less a museum and more a form of "
+When the museum first opened in September 1974 it rapidly became very popular, but was said to have been less a museum and more a form of "organised chaos".
+Today the museum remains popular, but it is now well organised and easy to visit.
+However, we should always remember that Dalí wrote…

 "Everyone should consider the museum as a work of art in itself, …